At Book Aid International, we’re committed to protecting and respecting your privacy.

 You can also contact the Information Commissioners Office (ICO) if you have any concerns about Data Protection by using their help line 0303 123 1113 or at ico.org.uk

-Cookies help us to identify information such as how many people are using our website and what devices they are using.
+Cookies help us to identify information such as how many people are using our websites, how they are using those websites and what devices they are using.
 This allows us to improve our site for the people who use it.

 |Type of cookie||Cookie name||Purpose of cookie||1st or 3rd party||Time period|